Can you be allergic to cats and not dogs?

 Is it possible to be allergic to cats and not dogs?

-Yes, it is possible to be allergic to cats and not dogs.
+Yes, it is possible to be allergic to cats and not to dogs.
 You can be allergic to dogs and not to cats.
 However, the proteins are similar.
-If you are allergic to one furry mammal, you are probably allergic to most others.
+If you're allergic to one furry mammal, you're probably allergic to most of the others.

-People who are allergic to cats and dogs don't realize that they are probably also allergic to horses, goats and rabbits.
-Most Americans are not exposed to these animals on a regular basis and therefore have not had the opportunity to create the antibody.
+People allergic to cats and dogs don't realize that they're probably also allergic to horses, goats and rabbits.
+Most Americans are not exposed to these animals on a regular basis and therefore haven't had the opportunity to create the antibody.

-Because each animal produces different amounts of this protein, you may have a terrible allergic reaction to one cat but not another.
+As each animal produces different amounts of this protein, you may have a terrible allergic reaction to one cat but not to another.
 In another situation, you may be mildly allergic to a dog that produces a small amount of protein, but react strongly to a cat that produces more.

 Remember that cats have the protein in their saliva and on their skin.
 Since cats spend almost 30% of their time grooming, they strive to spread the protein in their saliva over as much of their body as possible.
 This is why cats seem to be more allergenic than dogs.
 They simply produce more of the problem protein and spend a lot of time spreading it around.